 During the examination, your chiropractor will check to see how well you move your neck.
 He will look for tenderness or numbness and some tingling in your arms or hands.

 Seeing your chiropractor for neck pain is always a good choice if you are aware of a specific injury that resulted in neck pain such as lifting, falling or a whiplash injury.

 Injuries resulting from abnormal motion often cause muscles to become overextended and the vertebra in our neck to shift out of alignment.
 One of the more common ways we injure our upper spine and neck is sitting at a computer or looking down at our phones.

 Through specific corrective care, your chiropractor can re-align your vertebra, get pressure off of the nerves, and restore normal motion in your neck.

 Your neck is made up of seven vertebrae, and between each of the vertebra are nerves and discs (gel-like pillows that provide a cushion between each vertebra).

 If one or more of your vertebra shift out of alignment, they can crowd or “pinch” the nerves that run between them causing neck pain.
 This is called a subluxation, or the subluxation complex.

 Dr. Dave Newsham has been focusing on corrective spinal care since 1999.
-If you would like to have your spine checked, !
+If you would like to have your spine checked, please contact us. !